I designed a curated guided tour experience for exploring street art in a more fun and interactive way.

 How can we create a guided tour feature that empowers users to explore and connect with street art year-round, independent of festival events?

-Modifying the Content structure and Information Architecture (IA)
+Modifying Information Architecture (IA)

-The Walking Tours Feature
+The Tours Feature

-Parity between mobile and web
+Parity between mobile and web management app

 User testing and iterations